frostnova721/eira-lang/README.md

 > state: confused

 - count to 10mil in ~380ms (in my pc btw!)

+    for comparison, js: ~39ms (v8 JIT hits different), dart: ~480ms (with 'dart run --snapshot=main.jit' command, java: ~337ms), for obvious reasons, im not comparing with the AOT compiled codes! (tests done by me btw)
 - rewriting the compiler to be split as parser, type check!
 - trying to design a mid type-like system!